Who is RDG?

 - Policy: provides leadership and strategic direction in the industry by working with government, the supply chain and stakeholders both in domestically and in the European Union.

-How many employees are within RDG?
+How many employees are in RDG?

 We are currently at a headcount of approximately 350 employees.

-What groups exist within RDG?
+What staff groups exist within RDG?